 Currently, all classrooms from 1st to 6th, support rooms and G.P. room, are equipped with Interactive Whiteboards, networking and Wi - Fi Broadband.
+We are currently replacing the Whiteboards with Interactive Touchscreens.
 Each mainstream class also has its own Digital Camera and we also have four visualisers for use by all.

 In 2010, we launched our school website / blog.
 The URL is www.cbspmitchelstown.com.